singaicloud/public-images/pytorch-dist-mnist-test/readme.md

 ### Constructing the Communication Address:

-The communication address for each pod (or process) is generally constructed as follows:
+The following POD_ADDR is the communication address for each Pod (or process):

 ```
 POD_ADDR="${JOB_NAME}-${RANK}.${SVC_NAME}.${POD_NAMESPACE}.svc.cluster.local"
 ```

-This address is used for identifying the communication endpoints between different processes. **`You can use the following Environment Variables directly in your python code.`**
+This address is used for identifying the communication endpoints between different pods (or processes).

 #### Environment Variables used in constructing the address:

+`You can use the following Environment Variables directly in your python code.`

 - **`RANK`**  The rank (or ID) of the current process within the distributed group.